SimonXIX/EPO_patent_list/README.md

-# Python script to query the European Patent Office's Open Patent Services (OPS) API
+# Scripts to query the European Patent Office's Open Patent Services (OPS) API

+## PHP

+### configuration variables

+Start by copying config_template.ini to a file called config.ini.
+Fill in the configuration variables using your own details.

+consumer_key and consumer_secret can be obtained following EPO OPS' API documentation at https://www.epo.org/en/searching-for-patents/data/web-services/ops.

+### running the script

+The script is navigating to the ./php directory and running:

+`php epo_api.php`

+## Python

-## configuration variables
+### configuration variables

 Start by copying config_template.py to a file called config.py.
 Fill in the configuration variables using your own details.

 consumer_key and consumer_secret can be obtained following EPO OPS' API documentation at https://www.epo.org/en/searching-for-patents/data/web-services/ops.

-## running the script
+### running the script

 The script has several functions which can be run by changing the parameter in the command: